dplopezsioux/dplopezsioux/README.md

 - 👋 Hi, I’m Daniel
 - 👀 I’m interested in geometry and mathematics
-- 🌱 I’m currently learning complexity of algorithm
-- 💞️ I’m looking to collaborate on interesting things about math and graphing
 - 📫 How to reach me simple this is my email dplopez.sioux@gmail.com

 <!---